-At Sweet Earth®, we’re working hard to make our products and our factories more sustainable.
+At Sweet Earth®, we’re working hard to make our products more sustainable.

 We are partnering with Leading Harvest, a third-party standard setter and certifier of sustainable farmland management practices, to implement and verify regenerative agriculture practices within our tomato supply chain.

 Through these and other actions, we are dedicated to creating delicious food that’s also mindfully made and sourced.
 Our journey is ongoing.

 Thank You For Joining Us

 Frequently Asked Questions

 We achieved zero waste for disposal at our Pizza manufacturing facilities and distribution centers, meaning these locations have found ways to recycle, compost or recover energy from waste materials that would have otherwise gone to landfill.

 What is regenerative agriculture and how are you partnering with Leading Harvest on it?

 Regenerative agriculture is an approach to farming that aims to improve soil health and soil fertility – as well as protecting water resources and biodiversity.
 Restoring soil health helps capture increased levels of carbon from the atmosphere in soils and plant biomass.
 Healthier soils are also more resilient to the impacts of climate change and can increase productivity of crops, helping improve farmers’ livelihoods and enhancing food security.

 We believe in taking a science-based approach to improving our supply chains.
 That’s why we’re excited to work with Leading Harvest, a non-profit organization that monitors and audits sustainable farming methods through their adaptable Farmland Management Standard.
 The Standard verifies sustainable outcomes across 13 principles, including conservation, protecting water resources, energy usage and climate change, biodiversity, and continual improvement.